Venus of Brassempouy

 Introduction

-The Upper Paleolithic Venus of Brassempouy is a surviving fragment of an ivory carving (broken in Antiquity) which was unearthed in 1892 at Brassempouy, in the departement of Landes in southwest France in 1892.
-Dated to about 23,000 years BCE, this unique prehistoric sculpture is one of very few detailed representations of a human face, from the Stone Age era, and possibly the earliest known.
-It belongs to the European tradition of miniature "Venus Figurines" as exemplified by the German Venus of Hohle Fels (35,000-40,000 BCE), the Russian ivory carving known as the Venus of Kostenky (c.30,000 BCE), and the famous Austrian Venus of Willendorf (c.25,000 BCE).
+A unique item of prehistoric art, the Venus of Brassempouy is a surviving fragment of an ivory carving (broken in antiquity) which was unearthed in 1892 at Brassempouy, in the department of Landes in southwest France in 1892.
+Dated to about 23,000 years BCE, this prehistoric sculpture is one of very few detailed representations of a human face, from the Stone Age era, and possibly the earliest known.
+It belongs to the European tradition of miniature "Venus Figurines" as exemplified by the German Venus of Hohle Fels (38,000-33,000 BCE), the two famous Austrian figures, the Venus of Willendorf (c.25,000 BCE) and the Venus of Galgenberg (also known as the Stratzing Figurine) (c.30,000 BCE), and the steatopygous Venus of Monpazier (c.25,000 BCE).

-To see how the Brassempouy carving fits into the development of prehistoric art during the Upper Paleolithic tool cultures of the Stone Age, see: Prehistoric Art Timeline.
+To see how the Brassempouy carving fits into the development of ancient sculpture during the Upper Paleolithic tool cultures of the Stone Age, see: Prehistoric Art Timeline.

 Discovery

-The figurine was discovered during an archeological investigation of two local Brassempouy caves, known as the Galerie des Hyènes (Gallery of the Hyenas) and the Grotte du Pape (the Pope's Cave).
+The figurine was discovered during an archeological investigation of two local Brassempouy caves, known as the Galerie des Hyenes (Gallery of the Hyenas) and the Grotte du Pape (the Pope's Cave).
 The venus was recovered from the Grotte du Pape, along with several other human carvings, including - some time later - the "Lady with the Hood".
 See also Petroglyphs.
+However, there was no cave art found at the Grotte du Pape, only ivory carvings and tools.

 Description and Characteristics